zainafzal08/adventure-buddy/README.md

 1. Have node and npm install
 2. do `npm run install`
 3. to build do `npm run build`, output files are put into dist
-4. to have the frontend auto build with changes do `npm run watch`, note this will watch all the files in src/ but any changes outside of this folder will not be noticed i.e index.html.
-5. To launch a dev server to serve out of dist do `npm run dev`
+4. to run the dev server do `npm run dev`

 # Milestones

 # V.0

-The aim of this milestone is to have just a basic page which mimics a character sheet.
+The aim of this milestone is to have just a basic page which mimics a character sheet and a handbook people can use to quickly look up spells, items etc. This will involve setting up a basic database of all things Dnd which will server as a foundation for all future features.
+This database is likely to be incomplete but hopefully can be a good starting point, in future opensourcing the database so people can add to it is how i imagine it growing / being corrected.

 Users can edit the page just as they can fill in a sheet to update health, stats etc.

 After any change the sheet should save, for V.0 this is done just by giving the user a unique url at which their sheet is saved.
 In later milestones there will be a login flow where users can see all of their sheets.